 Letter of Permission (Exchange and Visiting students only)

 Final decision from the Comité des équivalences of the Barreau du Québec (Comité des équivalences applicants only)

 Final decision from the Chambre des notaires (Chambre des notaires applicants only)

-The Law Admission Office will obtain LSAT test results directly from the Law School Admission Services for those candidates who have taken, or plan to take, the LSAT.
+The Law Admission Office will obtain LSAT test results directly from the Law School Admission Council (LSAC) for those candidates who have taken, or plan to take, the LSAT.

 After completing the online application, candidates must ensure that required supporting documents are uploaded via Minerva (or, if necessary, mailed directly to the Admissions Office at the Faculty of Law) by the deadline for supporting documents.
-Except for reference letters, all supporting documents may be uploaded via Minerva the day after having completed the online application.
+Except for reference letters, all supporting documents may be uploaded via Minerva within 1to 2 days after having completed the online application (the supporting document checklist will be available at the time that the ackowledgement email is sent).
 Documents sent by mail must be postmarked or delivered on or before the dates listed in Deadlines and categories.
 Documents sent by email or fax will not be accepted, unless specifically indicated in the instructions for document submission.
-See Letters of Reference.